Hannibal046/awesome/readme.md

 	- [NLP with Ruby](https://github.com/arbox/nlp-with-ruby#readme)
 	- [Question Answering](https://github.com/seriousran/awesome-qa#readme) - The science of asking and answering in natural language with a machine.
 	- [Natural Language Generation](https://github.com/accelerated-text/awesome-nlg#readme) - Generation of text used in data to text, conversational agents, and narrative generation applications.
+	- [Large Language Model](https://github.com/Hannibal046/Awesome-LLM/tree/main) - A large language model with billions of trainable parameters could perform a variety of natural language processing tasks and is deemed as the breaking point for artificial general intelligence.
 - [Linguistics](https://github.com/theimpossibleastronaut/awesome-linguistics#readme)
 - [Cryptography](https://github.com/sobolevn/awesome-cryptography#readme)
 	- [Papers](https://github.com/pFarb/awesome-crypto-papers#readme) - Theory basics for using cryptography by non-cryptographers.